Top Prefabricated Orthotic Recommendations – Update 2023

 Our recommended flip-flops and sandals with arch support are from Vionic.
 Vionic Sandals and Vionic Slippers offer exceptional arch support in a wide variety of styles.
 All of them have a well-shaped arch designed by a podiatrist.
 They are a great choice for wearing around the house, particularly if you have hard wood or tile.
 The arch will reduce tension on plantar fascia, transfer pressure off of the heel and the forefoot and help reduce painful forces in the big toe joint.

 Arch Supports to Avoid

-There are some shoe stores that advertise heavily on radio and TV selling what they call “custom fit orthotics”.
+For the most part, avoid arch support stores that advertise heavily on radio and TV.
+These arch support stores sell what they call “custom fit orthotics”.
 These are not custom orthotics and are simply over-the-counter arch supports – but they charge well over $100 for them.
 Don’t get ripped off – avoid these places at all costs.

 You should never spend more than $70 for any arch support unless it is a custom orthotic made by a medical professional.
 We have detailed information and a review of these heavily advertised arch supports here.